Skip to content

 1. What is the only surviving ancient wonder of the world?
 (Easy)

 Answer: The Great Pyramid of Giza, built around 2560 BCE for Pharaoh Khufu.
-It was the tallest human-made structure on Earth for nearly 3,800 years.
+It was the tallest human-made structure on Earth for more than 3,800 years.

 Where it goes wrong: Usually it doesn’t.
 The slip comes when players swap the Seven Wonders of the Ancient World for the New Seven Wonders voted in during 2007.
 The Colosseum, Taj Mahal and Machu Picchu belong to that modern list.
 From the original seven, only the Great Pyramid is still standing.